Jackie Stewart: Other appearances

 Stewart appears in the 1966 John Frankenheimer movie Grand Prix doing all the driving scenes for actor Brian Bedford, who played Scott Stoddard, as Bedford did not know how to drive.
 Stewart was the subject in the 1972 Roman Polanski-produced film Weekend of a Champion, in which Polanski shadows him throughout a race weekend at the 1971 Monaco Grand Prix.
 He appeared in an anachronistic cameo in a 1977 episode of Lupin III as a competitor in the 1977 Monaco Grand Prix.
 In 1979, George Harrison, a good friend of Stewart's, released a single titled like Stewart's book, "Faster", as a tribute to Stewart, Niki Lauda, Ronnie Peterson who was killed in 1978, and to other Formula One race car drivers.
 In the video, Stewart acted as Harrison's limousine chauffeur, wearing a cap with his trademark tartan.

-He appeared as a spokesman, with his son Mark, in a 1983 commercial for the Vectrex game console.
+Stewart appeared as a spokesman, with his son Mark, in a 1983 commercial for the Vectrex game console.
 Stewart also wrote the foreword for the book The Centenary of the Car 1885–1985 by Andrew Whyte in 1984.
 He participated in Prince Edward's 1987 charity television special, The Grand Knockout Tournament.

 Stewart featured in a special presentation video of the then all new Ford Mondeo in 1993, the video was given away free on the front cover of What Car? magazine in 1993.
 He was featured in the video to the 2000 song "Supreme" by British singer, Robbie Williams.
 Stewart appeared in several UPS commercials in 2002 and 2003 as a consultant for Dale Jarrett to convince Jarrett to "race the Big Brown truck".
 He also once appeared on the UK motoring program Top Gear as a driving instructor for host James May.
 He is also interviewed in some depth in Martin Scorsese's 2011 documentary biography of Harrison, George Harrison: Living in the Material World.
 2018 saw the 50th anniversary of the relationship between Stewart and luxury watch brand Rolex.
 In 2018, he Stewart appeared in US commercials for Heineken beer, in which he refused an offered beer saying "I'm still driving" before driving away in a Jaguar F-Type.